lyndonyz/GameVerse/README.md

 # GameVerse
 ## GameVerse Web Application for Software Architecture

-Node Version: v24.11.0.<br>Make sure you have Visual Studio Code btw.
+Node Version: v24.11.0.<br>Make sure you have Visual Studio Code.

 ## For WINDOWS:
 Use Chocolatey v2.5.1.